AVEVA/AVEVA-Samples-PI-System/piwebapi_samples/Data_Analysis/README.md

 ### Setting up the AF database and the PI Data Archive

+- The sample test is configured using the file [test_config.placeholder.json](test_config.placeholder.json).
+Before editing, rename this file to `test_config.json`.
+This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
 - In the `Data_Analysis` folder, populate the values of `test_config.json` with your own system configuration.
   For example: